-Endometrial hyperplasia is a condition in which the endometrium (lining of the uterus) is abnormal.
-There are four types that women can have.
+Endometrial hyperplasia is a condition in which the endometrium (lining of the uterus) is abnormally thick.
+There are four types of endometrial hyperplasia.
 The types vary by the amount of abnormal cells and the presence of cell changes.
 These types are: simple endometrial hyperplasia, complex endometrial hyperplasia, simple atypical endometrial hyperplasia, and complex atypical endometrial hyperplasia.

-The primary symptom of endometrial hyperplasia is abnormal bleeding from the uterus.
-Contact your doctor if you experience symptoms, such as:
+The primary symptom of endometrial hyperplasia is abnormal menstrual bleeding.
+Contact your doctor if you experience:

 - Menstrual bleeding that is heavier or longer-lasting than usual

 - Menstrual cycles (amount of time between periods) that are shorter than 21 days

 Endometrial hyperplasia is caused by too much estrogen and/or not enough progesterone.
 Both hormones play a role in the menstrual cycle.
 Estrogen makes the cells grow, while progesterone signals the shedding of the cells.
 A hormonal imbalance can produce too many cells or abnormal cells.

 Abnormal uterine bleeding can be a symptom for many things.
 Contact your doctor if you experience this.
 They can perform a physical exam and tests to diagnose the main condition.
 A transvaginal ultrasound measures your endometrium.
 It uses sound waves to see if the layer is average or too thick.
 A thick layer may indicate endometrial hyperplasia.
 Your doctor will take a biopsy of your endometrium cells to determine if cancer is present.

 You cannot completely prevent endometrial hyperplasia.
 It is more common in people who have gone through menopause.
 This is because your body’s hormones and menstrual cycles change.
 Other risk factors for this condition include: